Last Call + Order Refund Giveaway

 Air Transportation

 Welders here work on aircraft repair, structural maintenance, and precision components.
-Though only 0.01% of welders are employed in this field, the pay scale is among the highest With an average of $49.47 per hour and earnings of $102,900 annually, you can estimate the high level of skill required.
+Though only 0.01% of welders are employed in this field, the pay scale is among the highest With an average earning of $49.47 per hour and earnings of $117,930 per year, you can estimate the high level of skill required.

 Electric Power Sector

 This industry employs only 0.29% of welders, but salaries are consistently high due to the technical nature of the work.
 Welders are engaged in maintaining and repairing power generation plants, transmission systems, and distribution equipment.
-Average pay stands at $48.67 per hour, or $101,220 annually.
+The average pay stands at $94,490 per year.

 Ready to Start Your High-Earning Welding Career?
 Get the Right Tools